Lambic-Geuze route

 Start: Halle

-The cycling adventure of today is all about lambic and geuze.
-These are two of the pearls in the Belgian beer culture crown.
-That deserves a word of explanation, for those who may not be familiar with them.
-Lambic is a thirst-quenching, tart, complex and refined beer that is mentioned in the same breath with Pajottenland and Zenne Valley.
-It is fermented spontaneously according to centuries-old tradition and then aged further in wooden barrels.
-Lambic is a beer in its own right, but it is also the foundation for the famous geuze and kriek beers.
-A geuze beer consists of a unique blend of different lambics.
-Moreover, they are made only in this region, Pajottenland and Zenne Valley.
-Nowhere else in the world are brewers permitted to name their beers with that label.
-In some cases, this brewing and sampling process is also enriched with cherries or other fruits, which leads to the typical fruity beers of this region.
+Today's cycling adventure is all about lambic and geuze: the jewels in the crown of Belgian beer culture.
+A brief explanation for those who are not yet familiar with them.
+Lambic is a thirst-quenching, sour, complex and refined beer that is synonymous with the Pajottenland and the Senne Valley.
+It is fermented spontaneously in accordance with centuries-old tradition.
+It then matures in wooden barrels.
+Lambic is a beer in its own right, but it is also the basis for the famous geuzes and kriek beers.
+Geuze consists of a unique blend of different lambics.
+Only here, the wild yeasts float in the air, giving lambic its unique, slowly fermented flavour.

-After that beer intro, now for the cycling adventure.
-It starts in Halle, a town just southwest of Brussels.
-We push the pedals a little harder and cycle past the Grote Markt with St. Martin’s Basilica, a Gothic icon whose foundation stone was laid back in 1341.
-It still proudly towers above the landscape today.
-And so we quietly leave city life.
-We make our way to the open landscapes of the Zenne Valley.
-After barely ten minutes, we find ourselves out in the green, on a separate cycle path.
-The fresh outdoor air and a lonely rotating windmill welcome us.
+We've had the beer intro, now for the cycling adventure.
+This starts in Halle, a town just southwest of Brussels.
+We give the pedals some oomph and cycle past the Grote Markt, which features St. Martin's Basilica, a Gothic icon whose first stone was laid in 1341.
+Today, it still towers proudly above the landscape.
+We gradually leave city life behind us.
+We make our way to the open landscapes of the Senne Valley.
+After just ten minutes, we find ourselves surrounded by greenery, on a separate cycle path.
+The fresh air and a solitary windmill welcome us.

 Peace and quiet in the Hallerbos

-We cross the canal, pass by the Malakoff nature reserve, and shift to a lighter gear.
-Indeed, the road is starting to climb quite steeply.
-The narrow but immaculate asphalt road rises between the greenery.
-The first challenge of the day is upon us, but not to worry for a beautiful resting place soon awaits: the Hallerbos.
-This gorgeous forest covers more than 500 hectares and existed long before we counted time.
-Back then it was part of the primeval Silva Carbonaria.
-Today, it is a beautiful nature reserve to get lost in for hours.
-Every year in April, the allure of this place becomes even larger.
-That is when the wild hyacinths are in bloom.
-They transform parts of the forest into a magnificent, light purple carpet of flowers.
-A very special sight.
-For kilometres we cycle along in peace and quiet, among the meters-high trees.
+We cross the canal, pass the Malakoff nature reserve and switch to a lighter gear.
+That's because the road starts to climb steeply.
+The narrow but immaculate asphalt ascends through the greenery.
+The first calf-burner of the day is behind us, but don't worry, a beautiful spot to take a breather awaits us up ahead: the Hallerbos (forest).
+This ancient forest, covering 500 hectares and part of the Brabantse Wouden National Park, existed long before our day.
+At the time, it was part of the Kolenwoud ancient forest.
+Today, it is a beautiful nature reserve where you can lose yourself for hours.
+Every year in April, the reserve becomes even more enchanting.
+That's when the wild hyacinths are in bloom.
+They transform parts of the forest into a light purple carpet of flowers.
+A magical sight.
+We cycle for several kilometres in peace and quiet, among the metre-high trees.

 Welcome to Beersel